Mesothelioma Talcum Baby Powder Lawsuits

 Mesothelioma talcum baby powder lawsuits have increased in recent years as victims of this cancer realize that years of baby powder use may have exposed them to asbestos.
-Talcum baby powder hygiene products should be asbestos-free, but some companies have knowingly sold them to consumers with contaminating asbestos.
+Talcum baby powder hygiene products should be asbestos-free.
+Some companies, including Johnson & Johnson, knowingly sold asbestos-contaminated talc products to consumers.

 Can Talcum Baby Powder Cause Mesothelioma?

-Federal regulations put in place in 1973 required that all talcum powder products be free of asbestos contamination.
+Federal regulations in 1973 required that all talcum powder products be free of asbestos contamination.
 This regulation was put in place because experts linked asbestos exposure to an increased risk of developing mesothelioma and other cancers.

 Subsequent research found that many baby powder products are contaminated with asbestos, which was likely found in the same mine as the talc used to make the products.